andreas-ka/bigfoot-rage/README.md

 #### Imagery
 I really wanted the game to be more then text so i used some ascii art from fsymbols,
-makes the more alive and eye catching.
+makes the game more alive and eye catching.

 _____________________________________________________________________________